CntoDev/cnto-additions-old/README.md

   * **Set player insignia (in profile)** - if you set unit insignia in editor to use per-player insignia, this sets it for that specific player
   * **Terrain Objects Hide/Show** - pretty obvious, doesn't work persistenly though
   * **Set new player unit** - basically what Achilles does on Alt+doubleclick, but for another client, not Zeus
-  * **Forgive onelife death** - if onelife editor module is used and player dies into spectator, this allows him to respawn
   * **End Mission - Won/Lost** - yeah, that
   * **Move respawn** - set new position for the respawn_\* map marker placed in editor
   * **Move JIP teleport point** - same, but for the JIP teleport editor module